EtherCable/CS410-Assignment-2/README.md

 ## 4. [20] Add at least one new particle effect and trigger(s).
 Implmented by: Alexandr Iapara
-- Crying Partcle effect following player model.
+- Crying Particle effect following player model.
 - Spinning Star with yellow particles that vanishes when player collides with it.
 - Red trail following the player and slowly vanishing/shortening over time.